morepath/morepath/doc/views.rst

 ``after`` only applies if the view was successfully resolved into a response.
 If your view raises an exception for any reason, or if Morepath itself does, any ``after`` set in the view does not apply to the response for this exception.
+If the view *returns* a response object directly itself, then ``after`` is also not run - you have the response object to manipulate directly.
+Note that this the case when you use :func:`morepath.redirect`: this returns a redirect response object.

 request_method
 --------------